 Mike was a BBC TV senior producer responsible for budgets of millions of pounds while directing environmental TV series that won international awards.
 He subsequently ran his own company for 10 years, contributing ideas to national environment exhibitions including the Eden Project.
 He was a founder of the C.H.E.E.S.E project in 2014 and has worked pro bono since then.

-Jeremy founded a venture-capital funded software company (Pulsic Ltd, Bristol).
+Jeremy founded a venture-capital funded software company (Pulsic Ltd, Bristol) and Friends of the Earth Bristol.
 With 33 years experience in software and silicon chip design, he is the author of several patents.
 Having developed bespoke software to power our low-cost iPhone-based survey equipment, he has trained 32 surveyors to carry out more than 200 C.H.E.E.S.E. surveys successfully.
 He is currently designing our own custom thermal-imaging camera based on a Raspberry-Pi computer.
 This system is currently at the working prototype stage.
 Jeremy works pro bono for the project.

 Director (trainer and technical development specialist)